maryrosecook/coquette/README.md

 });
 ```

-When you destroy an entity, it will not actually get destroyed until the next tick.
-This avoids problems with logic and collision detection that arise from destroying an entity mid-tick.
+When you call `destroy()`, the entity will not get destroyed until the next tick.

 ##### Get all the entities in the game